spraakbanken/swell-project/Anonymization_guidelines.md

 # Pseudonymization guidelines

 The purpose of pseudonymization is to de-identify all information that can reveal the identity of the person who wrote the text.
+This information can include person names, age, addresses and phone numbers, city names and other geographical names, etc.

+On top of this, some information is also marked as "sensitive" during the pseudonymization process.
+This is information which does not in itself disclose the identity of the writer, but which would be particularly harming to reveal were the identity of the writer to be disclosed in spite of the de-identifying efforts.
+Sensitive information is for instance information on political or religious views of the writer.
+The information marked as sensitive will be reviewed before publication of the corpus to evaluate whether it needs to be hidden or not.

-This information can include person names, age, areas, cities, or political, religious and other views and need to be replaced or overseen to ensure anonymity.
-Your task is to 1) identify all information that can relate to the specific person who wrote the text, and categorize what type of information it is so that the person can be de-identified by changing/hiding the specific information.
+Your task is 1) to identify all information that can relate to the specific person who wrote the text, and categorize what type of information it is so that the person can be de-identified by changing/hiding the specific information, and 2) to mark potentially sensitive information related to the writer.
 The replacement of the personal information is performed automaticaly given the assigned label.

 This document contains instructions for how to proceed.

 ## Basic principles

 1. Remove/change the information that can reveal a person behind the essay(s), yet keep to the “minimal change” rule.
 The data should be usable in research scenarios.  _Example?_

+2. Data on deviations from standard Swedish (mis-spellings etc.) will be lost for the pseudonymized strings.
+This also holds for text segments the form of which is dependent on the pseudonymized string (for instance prepositions preceeding pseudonymized city och country names).

-2. Annotators have to make the assessment of the risks and needs for pseudonymization (an element of subjectivity)
+3. Annotators have to make the assessment of the risks and needs for pseudonymization (an element of subjectivity).

+4. Tokens should not be pseudonymized solely on the basis of them belonging to a specific category listed among the pseudonymization categories, but on the basis of them potentially revealing the identity of the writer.
+For instance, not all country or city names are pseudonymized, but only those which, **together with the context**, 1) may be connected to the writer (e.g. because the city may be identified as the writer's home town), and 2) reveal information which is specific enough to be used to identify the writer.
+Accordingly, in a text where Istanbul is mentioned as a city where the writer has lived or as a city where a family member of the writer lives (etc.), _Istanbul_ should be pseudonymized.
+But not so in a text providing general information about Istanbul.
+And while the information that the writer stems from the Baltic countries may be reason to pseudonymize _Baltikum_ (as a region), the information that the writer stems from Europe does not necessitate pseudonymization, since Europe is such a large region which may be assumed to be the home region for a large number of potential writers.

-3. Keep track of whether the token is “original” or “masked”
+5. Keep track of whether the token is “original” or “masked”.
+(This is done automatically by the annotating tool.)

-4. Categories that need to be marked in the texts, but not necessarily replaced.
-We will  make an assessment later when we have enough statistics over the learners behind the essays:
+6. Categories that need to be marked in the texts, but not necessarily replaced.
+We will  make an assessment later when we have enough statistics over the learners behind the essays, as well as the assembled texts and metadata on each particular writer:
   * country: the same pseudonymization tag, < country >, is used for:
     - country of origin (_Jag kommer från Syrien_ versus _Jag kommer från Luxembourg_) - depending upon how many subjects in our database are from the named countries
     - country of “intermediate” residence (_Vi har stannat en månad i Turkiet_)
+    - **Note:** Mentions of _Sweden_ as a country of origin or residence are not marked.
   * number of family members (_Jag har fem bröder och fyra systrar_) - we will need to see whether it is a normal pattern in many essays.
 If yes - no masking/suppression is necessary
   * professions (_Jag är webbutvikler_)
+  * education

-5. Categories that can be used for discrimination, such as political views, religious convictions, sexual orientation, should also be marked - but not necessarily masked right away.
-A decision will need to be made by an annotator.
+7. Categories that can be used for discrimination, such as political views, religious convictions or sexual orientation, should also be marked (with the tag < sensitive >) without being masked right away.
+A decision will be made later in the process, before publication.
 E.g. _I en dag såg vi en stor demstration det var för mycket människor vill inte Turkiets statsminister Ardogan och vi kände mycket glad för att det var första dag ser vi en fri demstration._

 ## Supra-categories